sparshpnd23/CI-CD-Pipeline/README.md

 After downloading this plugin, go to _**Manage Jenkins**_.
 From there, go to _**Manage Nodes and Clouds**_.
 Select the _**Configure Clouds**_ option from the left.

-Configure that file as follows :
+Configure the cloud as follows :

 ![](/dt4/cc1.png)